 - 1. No well shall be installed, altered, replaced or repaired until a Well Construction Permit has been obtained from the Board of Health. - a.
 A fee (subject to change) per well installed shall accompany the application for permit. - b.
 An application for a Well Construction permit shall be submitted by the well driller or his agent on forms furnished by the Board.
 The well driller is responsible for obtaining said permit prior to well construction and for informing the Health Agent at the time of installation and covering. c.
 For new construction, application for a Well Construction Permit shall be made prior to the application for a building permit. - d.
 For new construction the well shall be drilled prior to the installation of the septic system. - 2.
 Water Quality Testing - a.
 The well driller shall have a water sample tested by a Certified Laboratory for: - Coliform - pH - Conductivity - Iron - Nitrates - Sodium - Volatile Organic Compounds (VOCs) - Or any other parameters the Board of Health deems necessary. - b.
-The results of this test shall be provided to the well owner and the Truro Board of Health.c.
-No building permit shall be issued until the report of this test has been returned to the - Truro Town Hall and the Health Agent has determined the well water is potable. - d.
+The results of this test shall be provided to the well owner and the Truro Board of Health. - c.
+No building permit shall be issued until the report of this test has been returned to the Truro Town Hall and the Health Agent has determined the well water is potable.

+d.
 An acceptable sample of well water shall be of raw (untreated) water from the facility, using the approved water sampling bottles provided by a certified lab.
-The sample must be taken in accordance with standard methods and the protocol of a certified lab relative to chain-of-custody. - 3.
-Plans - a.
-For new construction: Site and Sewage Plans, stamped by a Professional Engineer and/or Registered Land Surveyor and/or a Registered Sanitarian, showing the location of the proposed well and septic system must be submitted to ensure that adequate setbacks between well and septic are being provided. - b.
-For all other construction: the well driller must submit a plan of the land, accurately depicting the location of all septic system components and the location of the proposed well.
-The well driller must also sign a statement on the well permit application attesting to the fact that the well as installed will meet the required setbacks to the septic tank and soil absorption system defined in 310 CMR 15.211.
+The sample must be taken in accordance with standard methods and the protocol of a certified lab relative to chain-of-custody.